 2018 Scholarship Winner: Kate Le Texier from Fisher Branch

-in my second year of studying Human Nutritional Sciences at the University of Manitoba.
+second year of studying Human Nutritional Sciences at the University of Manitoba.
+This

-This summer I'm working at an agricultural research centre doing plot research on various
+summer I'm working at an agricultural research center doing plot research on various crops

-crops such as wheat, soybeans, quinoa and peas.
-After finishing my exams this spring, I
+such as wheat, soybeans, quinoa and peas.
+After finishing my exams this spring, I was able to

-was able to purchase 8 chickens and refurbish the old coop on our farm, where they are
+purchase 8 chickens and refurbish the old coop on our farm, where they are happily laying.

-happily laying.
-I’m grateful for my rural upbringing and the knowledge and life skills it
+I’m grateful for my rural upbringing and the knowledge and life skills it has given me.

-has given me.
-I hope to be able to return to a rural community to work once I have
+I hope to be able to return to a rural community to work once I have completed my schooling.